 The currency for 2018 will be trust and consent.
 You can stop paying it at any time.
-GDPR implies that you have granting and revoking rights over the access to your personal information.
+GDPR implies that you have to grant and revoke rights over access to your personal information.
 It gives you the power to decide when to share information about you and when not to.
-You should be provided with access to the data that has been collected (birthday, email, biometrics, payment records) to view, correct, export or erase it.
+You should be provided with access to the data that has been collected (birthday, email, biometrics, payment records) to view, correct, export, or erase it.

 The future is about data and this makes data privacy more important than ever.
 For those of us who are entitled to provide services and assist businesses, let’s remember to discover, manage, protect, and report.
 Now that GDPR is knocking on your door, what is your action plan?